julioballesteros/bmpfilterthreads/README.md

 # bmpfilterthreads
-Program to apply a bilineal filter to a bmp image using threads.
+Program to apply a bilineal filter to a bmp image using threads.Done for Low Level Programming class.